-In the coming school year, Life Education Lessons for S1 and S2 will be delivered in double lessons on alternate Day 3.
+In the coming school year, Life Education Lessons for S1 to S3 will be delivered in double lessons on alternate Wednesdays.
 Teachers of the Life Education Team will ensure the materials developed are fully implemented.
-With the optimization of the 4 core subjects, more time can be allocated for life education through more exposure.
-The S4 students in the coming year will have a life education period and a Moral, Civic and National Education lesson each cycle.
-With the collaborative efforts of the Guidance and Counselling Section, Life Education Team, Career and Life Planning Section, Sports Section, Religious Education Section and Moral, Civic and National Education Section, a wide variety of activities will be provided to S4 students and progressively to S5 and S6.
+The New Life Education Curriculum will be extended to S5 next year.
+S4 and S5 students in the coming year will have a life education period and a Moral, Civic and National Education lesson each week.
+With the collaborative efforts of the Guidance and Counselling Section, Life Education Team, Career and Life Planning Section, Sports Section, Religious Education Section and Moral, Civic and National Education Section, a wide variety of activities will be provided to S4 and S5 students and progressively to S6.
 It is hoped that students can step out of their classrooms and explore Hong Kong on their own.

-With the generous donation of an old boy, a new award called the Award for Politeness and Responsibility was offered to students to recognize their good behavior.
+With the generous donation of an old boy, a new award called the Award for Politeness and Responsibility was offered to students to recognize their good behaviours.
 It is hoped that through this kind of positive reinforcement, students can grow to be a mature person.
+More awards of this category will be sourced to recognize students who show great improvement in school.